Ixcatl/fables_novasophonia/docs/core/items.rst

       - 1☼
       - A thin, ordinary sheet of paper.
       - \-
-    * - Ink Vial
+    * - Vial of Ink
       - 1
       - 10☼
-      - Ink used for writing.
+      - Common ink used for printing or writing.
       - \-

 ------------------------------------------------------------------------------------------------------------------------------